slamora/brackets-wiki/Research:-HTML-DOM-Data-Structure.md

 It's also not important to validate that tag and attribute, names and context are valid.
 Users want to see results in browser for visual feedback -- not wait for perfect markup.

+[nj] In general I think this is right, but I think we have to do some work in order to anticipate how browsers will auto-insert end tags, because we need to know how the structure is mapped in order to properly manipulate the DOM on future edits.